nikku/didi/README.md

 ## Credits

-This library is built on top of the (now unmaintained) [node-di][node-di] library. `didi` is a maintained fork that adds support for ES6, the minification save array notation and other features.
+This library builds on top of the (now unmaintained) [node-di][node-di] library. `didi` is a maintained fork that adds support for ES6, the minification safe array notation, and other features.

 ## Differences to [node-di][node-di]